-Work continues against the backdrop of further expected reductions in core funding.
-Savings of £1.4m were identified and agreed by Council in setting the budget for 2017/18.
-This action will be retained for 2017/18 given the scale of savings remains comparable and represents a significant challenge for the Council.
+Work continues against the backdrop of ongoing reductions in core funding.
+Savings of £1.4m were identified and agreed by Council when setting the budget for 2017/18 with further savings and efficiencies amounting to £0.85m agreed for 2018/19.
+This action will be retained for 2018/19 given the scale of savings remains comparable and continues to represent a significant challenge for the Council.